Pediatric Genetic Testing – When to Test Kids

 How genetic testing can help plan ahead for your family

-For parents or a parents thinking ahead and wondering what their risks may be if they choose to have another child, pediatric genetic testing can make all the difference.
+Pediatric genetic testing can make all the difference for parents thinking ahead and wondering what their risks may be if they choose to have another child.

 Dr. Margaret Adam of the University of Washington School of Medicine and Seattle Children’s Hospital had this to say: “Some parents say they can’t possibly have another child with complications and won’t try, even if they want more children, but instead of being scared that it may happen again, they should have accurate information about the risk for another child.”

 As much as the first child may be wanted, loved, and well cared for, simply the stress and exhaustion of having a single child with serious disorders may make the parents feel that they can’t cope with a second similar child.
-If parents find out that there is in fact a very low risk of them producing another child with the same genetic problems, that may allow them to feel more at ease about considering bringing another baby into their family.
+Suppose parents find out that there is in fact a very low risk of them producing another child with the same genetic problems.
+In that case, that may allow them to feel more at ease about considering bringing another baby into their family.

 How do I know if my child needs pediatric genetic testing?